Listening Script Vocabulary

 C: Yes, it is a busy camp, isn't it?
 Where did you stay when you first arrived?

 A: In a tent.
 It was a tent I hired from the camp reception.

 C: So did you bring your own camping equipment?
 Sleeping bag and so on?

 A: No, I didn't.
 I didn't know I had to!
 I had to borrow a sleeping bag and pillow from reception for the first night, but the tent was very uncomfortable.

 C: That's a shame.
 It was quite cold last week so that probably didn't help.

-A: No, it rained too and everything got wet inside the tent.
-The staff were helpful though and they suggested I move into one of the huts.
+A: No, it rained too, and everything got wet inside the tent.
+The staff was helpful though and they suggested I move into one of the huts.

 C: Did you like the hut better?

-C: Is there anything you’d like to suggest that would improve the camp?
+C: Is there anything you'd like to suggest that could improve the camp?

 (Before you hear the rest of the conversation, you will have some time to look at questions 6 to 10 [20 seconds].
 Now, listen and answer questions 6 to 10.)